Acceptable symbols (SSIR 2024)

 Vinculum Vinculum

 Links two (or more) separate parts of a parcel.
 Each part must be fully dimensioned and have a separate area (along with a total area for the lot).
-Vinculums are not used across reserved roads within a parcel and shown defined by broken lines.
+Vinculums are not used across reserved roads within a parcel, they are defined by broken lines.